ErikBjare/aw-test-terraform/README.md

 aw-test-terraform
 =================

-A multi-device ActivityWatch setup with sync, for testing purposes, using Terraform.
+A multi-device ActivityWatch setup with sync (using rsync), for testing purposes, using Docker & Terraform.

 NOTE: This was almost entirely generated using GPT4 (at least initial commit)